-- 1 [14 oz] can sweetened condensed milk
+- 1 14 oz can sweetened condensed milk

 - 2 large eggs

-- 1 tsp pure vanilla
+- 1 tsp pure vanilla extract

-- 1/2 cup reserved crust mixture
+- ½ cup reserved crust mixture

-- 1/3 cup pecan pieces toasted
+- ⅓ cup pecan pieces

 - 2 Tbsp light brown sugar

-- In large mixing bowl, cut the cold butter into the dry cookie mix.
-I recommend using your food processor or a hand mixer for this task.
-Continue to cut the butter in until all lumps have been incorporated, and it resembles cornmeal or coarse crumbs.
+- In large mixing bowl, cut cold butter into the dry cookie mix using a pastry blender or a mixer on low speed until it coarse crumbs.
+Set aside ½ cup for the topping.

-- To the remaining, add one large egg and beat until combined.
+- To the remaining crust mixture, add one large egg and beat until combined.
 Press firmly and evenly onto bottom of pan.
 Bake at 350°F for 15 minutes.

-- In the same mixing bowl, whip together the sweetened condensed milk, 2 eggs and vanilla until combined.
+- Meanwhile, In the same mixing bowl, to make filling, whip together sweetened condensed milk, 2 eggs and vanilla until combined.

-- Store tightly covered at room temperature.
+- Store in an airtight container at room temperature.